Overview

 Questions owners ask before they commit to this scope.

-What does build-to-suit construction usually involve for a commercial or industrial owner?
+What does build-to-suit construction usually involve for an owner?

 When should build-to-suit construction planning start?

-What usually puts the schedule at risk on build-to-suit construction jobs?
+What usually puts the schedule at risk on build-to-suit projects in Pflugerville?

-What does closeout look like for build-to-suit construction?
+What does closeout look like for build-to-suit construction in Pflugerville?